sandraroz/music-app/README.md

 # music

 ## Udemy Project
 This project was made as part of the [udemy course](https://academy.zerotomastery.io/p/learn-vue-js) on mastering Vue.
-The website is [link](https://music-example-gamma.vercel.app/).
+The website can be found [here](https://music-example-gamma.vercel.app/).

 ## Tech Stack
 - Vue